johntomlinsonn/FBLA-Website-Coding-and-Development-Jobify/README.md

 - **Favorites System**: Save and manage favorite job postings
 - **Reference & Education Management**: Comprehensive profile building with [`Reference`](backend/myapp/models.py) and [`Education`](backend/myapp/models.py) models

-### AI-Powered Features
+### AI Job Grading
-- **Intelligent Job Scoring**: Uses Cerebras LLaMA-4-Scout model to evaluate job suitability on a 1-75 scale
+- **Intelligent Job Scoring**: Uses Cerebras LLaMA-4-Scout model to evaluate job suitability on a 1-75
-- **Location Analysis**: Geographic scoring system that adds up to 25 points based on travel time from a reference location
+-  **Travel Time Calculator**:Uses GEO APIFY to calculate travel time.
+This time is then converted to a 1-25 score
-- **Smart Recommendations**: Evaluates jobs based on education requirements, typical high school employment, experience needs, age restrictions, and school hour compatibility
+-  **Grade Combination**: SCores are then combined to give the full job grade out of 100

 ## 🛠️ Tech Stack